OpenAI O1 vs. O3‑Mini: Which Is Better for AI Code Reviews?

 • O3-mini identified potential parsing failures if spacing or line structure changed, advocating a more robust regex solution.

-Incorrect f-string Interpolation for Azure DevOps
+Incorrect f-string interpolation for Azure DevOps

 Here, the developer mistakenly used self.org as a literal string in an f-string.
 O1 allowed it to pass, but O3-mini flagged it as a logic error.